 The internal struggle provoked by being sinned against is only implicit in the actual words of Psalm 119:86.
 But a sense of personal distress, affliction, temptation to reactive sin, and need for help are "obvious."
 We know this from universal human experience, as implied in the cry for help, and as illustrated throughout Psalm 119.
-Charles legitimately reads his unhappiness and his problematic reactions back into the passage: "They persecute me with a lie" ... and I feel threatened, overwhelmed, hurt, frustrated in all my efforts, unhappy, and I am tempted to be angry, fearful, escapist and mistrusting.
-We witness his version of the universal struggle with double evil: evils come upon us and evils come from within us.
-Mistreatment occasions many temptations, and Charles's story candidly expresses his experience of trial and temptation.
-We witness-and feel-his need for help.
-His Scripture passage of choice comfortably contains many variations on the human theme, including his own.
+Charles legitimately reads his unhappiness and his problematic reactions back into the passage: "They persecute me with a lie" ...and I feel threatened, overwhelmed, hurt, frustrated in all my efforts, unhappy, and I am tempted to of coming out into daylight as a constructive human being... but the verse easily bears such fine gifts to a man in his need.